 Our Objectives

 Our primary objective is to protect the trees and associated wildlife.
 Initially we have objected to the original planning application as it will undoubtedly cause damage to the trees and wildlife, however our vision goes further.
-Working with the Environment Trust we hope to create a green hub in the heart of our community; a valuable stepping stone in the green corridor of South West London - this can only be done if planning permission is refused!
+We hope to create a green hub in the heart of our community; a valuable stepping stone in the green corridor of South West London - this can only be done if planning permission is refused!

 Thanks to Richmond Council for moving so quickly the 11 trees already have Tree Preservation Orders placed on them.
 Unfortunately this does not protect them from developers.